Bigg Boss (Hindi TV series) season 14

 Bigg Boss 14, also known as Bigg Boss: Ab Scene Paltega, was the fourteenth season of the Indian reality TV series Bigg Boss.
 It premiered on 3 October 2020 on Colors TV.
 Salman Khan hosted the season for the eleventh time.
-The Grand Finale took place on 21 February 2021 where Rubina Dilaik emerged as the winner and Rahul Vaidya became runner-up.This season of Bigg Boss was the longest in the show's history, making Rubina the contestant with the longest stay in the house.
+The Grand Finale took place on 21 February 2021 where Rubina Dilaik emerged as the winner and Rahul Vaidya became runner-up.